dalesgit/logseq/pages/Module 2 Jan 23.md

 			  logseq.order-list-type:: number
 			- Mary Oliver poem  "... it doesn't have to be the iris, but maybe  weeds" logseq.order-list-type:: number
 - What's your decision, book. following the pattern of last week's discussion.
 Case studies that make it easy to understand.
+She will pass on the other re
 	- book" Discernment: Ways of Knowing by Elizabeth Liebert: https://a.co/d/d6SRQiK   $8:39 kindle edition.
 Cherrie used the book in her teaching ordination students.
 	- Linda: "It's tough.
 50/50 chance of survival (Paul, husband)
 - Session